LMSBioinformatics/LMS_Alignment/course/Alignment.md

 ### Data
-- RNA-Seq of NIH3T3 (Mus musculus) from ENCODE: https://www.encodeproject.org/experiments/ENCSR000CLW/
+- RNA-Seq of Liver (Mus musculus E12.5) from ENCODE: https://www.encodeproject.org/experiments/ENCSR648YEP/
 - Single end
 - Reads from chr1 used for this exercise